 Do you go for a watch that’s cheaper but doesn’t have to offer in terms of features?
 Or do you break the bank and get a deluxe smartwatch with all the bells and whistles?
 Or maybe, you could settle on a mid-range model that strikes a good balance between the two?

 This will all depend on your allocated budget and needs.

 If you are a long-time triathlete, you probably have a certain price point in mind.
 However, for beginners, it might be a good idea to invest in an entry-level to mid-range model and upgrade later.

 When it comes to sports watches, there are varying degrees of “waterproofing.”

 For a triathlon, make sure that you get a model with an ATM of 5 or more.
-However, waterproof capability is not enough.
+However, the waterproof capability is not enough.
 Try finding a watch that measures swimming metrics such as swimming speed and efficiency.
-Also, watches with swimming features indicate whether they can be used in open water, pool or both.
+Also, watches with swimming features indicate whether they can be used in open water, pool, or both.

 2. How long should the battery last?

 This will depend on the type of activity that you will be doing and how long your usual training session lasts.